Scalable Bayesian Approach for the DINA Q-matrix Estimation Combining Stochastic Optimization and Variational Inference: Method

 Stochastic optimization methods aim to solve a stochastic root-finding problem in which only the noisy measurements of the true objective function are observable \parencite{spall_introduction_2003}.
 The cornerstone of this field was laid by \textcite{robbins_stochastic_1951}, who proposed a recursive update scheme to find the root of a function.
 This scheme has served as the theoretical foundation for crucial optimization techniques such as the stochastic gradient descent algorithm in the modern machine learning literature \parencite{mandt_stochastic_2017}.

 The basic concept of stochastic optimization is to find the root $\theta^*$ of an objective function $g(\theta)$ through the approximation of that function $f(\theta, W)$, where $W$ represents a random variable utilized to approximate $g(\theta)$.
 This approximation is conducted stochastically with the guarantee that $f(\theta, W)$ is an unbiased estimator of $g(\theta): g(\theta)=\mathrm{E}_W [f(\theta,W)]$.
-Reasons for introducing a ``stochastically approximated” objective function $f(\theta, W)$ include, for example, the fact that its true function $g(\theta)$ is not known, intractable, or computationally intensive.
+Reasons for introducing the objective function approximated with random variables include, for example, the fact that its true function $g(\theta)$ is not known, intractable, or computationally intensive.